-Many often refer to encapsulation carpet cleaning as “encap” or “encapping.”
-Although misunderstood, the cleaning system has still gained tremendous popularity in recent years.
+Many refer to encapsulation carpet cleaning as “encap” or “encapping.”
+Although often misunderstood, the cleaning system has gained tremendous popularity in recent years.

 The encapsulation cleaning system applies a cleaning solution containing a crystallizing, acrylic polymer.
 It is this polymer that helps create the magic of encapsulation.
 Encapsulation formulas also contain other cleaning components such as surfactants.
-The other ingredients, aid in breaking the bond between dirt, grease & grime.
+The other ingredients, aid in breaking the bond between dirt, grease & grime and the carpet fibers.

 The agitation facilitates in breaking the chemical bond between dirt and fiber.
 It also mixes the encap solution with the soil and sticky-residue.
 Upon drying, the solution crystallizes rendering the residue to be completely non-sticky.
 Routine vacuuming removes the encapsulated particles.